gesellix/keepass-node/README.md

 ~$ git clone https://github.com/gesellix/keepass-node.git
 ~$ cd keepass-node
 ````
-You'll find a config template `keepass-node-config.template.js` where you can configure port (default 8443), https (optional),
+You'll find a config template `keepass-node-config.template.js` which show you how to configure port (default 8443),
-basic authentication (optional) and Google Drive sync (optional).
+https (optional),  basic authentication (optional) and Google Drive sync (optional).
 Optional features are disabled by default.

 To give KeePass-Node a minimal config you need to create a file `keepass-node-config.js` in the project's root
 folder and paste at least something like this:
 ````